-I get asked questions like this all the time: “Why does it take 25 minutes for pharmacists to throw some pills in a bottle?” and “Why do pharmacists have to go to school for so long?
+I get asked questions like this all the time: Why does it take 25 minutes for pharmacists to throw some pills in a bottle?” and “Why do pharmacists have to go to school for so long?

 If all you waited was 25 minutes, you’re lucky.
-Pharmacists’ works like crazy, always on their feet and often without bathroom breaks.
+Pharmacists work like crazy, always on their feet and often without bathroom breaks.
 Forget food!
 The law doesn’t allow pharmacists a lunch break.
 That said, your pharmacist is more devoted to you than you can imagine.
-Here’s a look inside your pharmacy.

 Pharmacists need time to decipher that cat scratch on your prescription.
 Is it Prilosec or Prinivil?
 Does it matter?
 You bet your life!
 Calling your doctor to clarify it, takes time.
 The second line is an insurance company saying you have to pay full price unless you want the generic!

 But Mrs. Jones needs to be done right away because she’s in terrible pain.
 She’s patient because she realizes that the pharmacist might be on the phone with a doctor discussing an interaction that will save a life.
 This is what the pharmacist did for her last year.
 But Mrs. Jones is keenly aware of every minute ticking by… her oncologist gives her 6 months at best.
 The pharmacist is hurrying, though.

 The pharmacist tries to take care of everyone, including the guy ahead of you who ran out of his blood pressure pills last week.
 The pharmacist is scared he’s gonna have a stroke right there.

 There are so many prescriptions to fill and so little time.
 Pharmacists see how ridiculously priced medicine is and they know you’re not feeling well.
 They are human too!
 But the pharmacist is the LAST person you want to hurry up!
-It’s your health that is at stake.